hgrassi-godaddy/claude-buddy/README.md

 # Claude Buddy 🤖

-Hackathon project created by the Patacones Unicorns
+Hackathon project created by the Patacones Unicorns (Patacorns for short)

 <img width="720" height="720" alt="image" src="https://github.com/user-attachments/assets/a5002305-adfc-4c94-8baf-94ff15c05824" />

 A friendly coding companion interface built with React and Tailwind CSS.
 Claude Buddy provides an interactive chat experience with a customizable AI assistant for coding help and conversation.